vainaixr/Hierarchical-Attention-for-Few-Shot-Classification/README.md

 repository under construction

+task is

-task is to make hierarchical pure attention model for few shot classification
+1) hierarchical pure attention model for few shot classification
+2) all done on colab
+3) dataset - cifar10

 pull requests are welcome